michealespinola/plexupdate/README.md

 # To Do

-The code is currently hardcoded with a 7-day age requirement for installing the latest version as a bug/issue deterrent.
-This number value will soon be codifed as a parameter value.
-The intent of this fork is to never have to modify the base script for anything and to not have to SSH to anything either.
+The code is currently hardcoded (2) variables.
+A 7-day age requirement for installing the latest version as a bug/issue deterrent, and a 60-day age timer for deleting old package installer files.
+These number values are located near the top of the script and can be modified, but will soon be codified as parameter values.
+This fork intends to never have to modify the base script for anything and do not have to SSH to anything either.

 # Thanks!